adafcaefc/starforge-mod/backend/about.md

 ## Preface

 Well, well… look who decided to show up.
 Welcome aboard the spaceship **Starforge**.
-A masterpiece of science, ambition, and questionable decision-making.
+A masterpiece of science, ambition, and questionable decision making.

 This project exists for reasons that may or may not involve scientific progress, artificial enlightenment, or the eternal promise of cake.
 Proceed with caution,  every action you take is being carefully monitored… for science.